Skip to main content

 Table of Contents

-Tools modules execute directly from the teamserver against remote services.
-No agent deployment required — ideal for initial access, lateral movement, and service enumeration.
+Tool plugins execute directly from the teamserver against remote services.
+No agent deployment required — ideal for initial access, lateral movement, and service enumeration over any protocol.

 #